-American University’s ASEAN Studies Initiative, the first of its kind to be established in the United States, was formally launched at the ASEAN Secretariat in Jakarta, Indonesia, on July 14, 2009, by AU’s Dean of the School of International Service, Professor Louis Goodman, and the Secretary-General of ASEAN, Dr. Surin Pitsuwan.
+American University’s ASEAN Studies Initiative engages with faculty, students, and the broader D.C. community interested in Southeast Asia and the Indo-Pacific.
+The first of its kind to be established in the United States, ASI was formally launched at the ASEAN Secretariat in Jakarta, Indonesia, on July 14, 2009, by AU’s Dean of the School of International Service, Professor Louis Goodman, and the Secretary-General of ASEAN, Dr. Surin Pitsuwan.
 The Initiative is part of AU’s School of International Service, the largest and one of the oldest schools of international relations in the United States.

 OBJECTIVE & ACTIVITIES